Factbox: Britain's newspapers take sides in EU referendum debate

 THE SUNDAY TIMES

-The newspaper urged its readers to vote to leave the EU as a way to press for deeper reform of the bloc, which might make it more acceptable for Britain to actually remain in.
+The newspaper urged its readers to vote to leave the EU as a way to press for deeper reform of the bloc, which might make it more acceptable for Britain to actually remain in after a second referendum.

-"Yes, we must be prepared for a bumpy ride, but we should hold our nerve.
-This vote may be the only opportunity we shall ever have to call a halt to the onward march of the centralizing European project," the newspaper said in an editorial.

 THE SUNDAY TELEGRAPH